A Latent Shrinkage Position Model for Binary and Count Network Data: Inference

 \section{Inference}

 The joint posterior distribution of the LSPM is

-where $\mathbb{P}(\mathbf{Z} \mid \bm{\delta})$ and $\mathbb{P}(\bm{\delta})$ are the prior distributions outlined in Section \ref{ssec:lpsm}; for $\alpha$, a $N(\mu_{\alpha} = 0,\sigma^2_{\alpha} = 9)$ non-informative prior is assumed throughout, where $\mu_{\alpha}$ is the mean and $\sigma^2_{\alpha}$ is the variance.
-For the MTGP priors, similar to \cite{durante_2017}, the hyperparameters are set here as $a_1 = 1.1 $ and $a_2 = 2$.
-While these hyperparameters could be inferred, this incurs an additional computational cost and the resulting inference was insensitive to these settings.
-Empirically, the hyperparameter values were found to have little effect on inference so long as the network is neither too small nor sparsely connected.
+where $\mathbb{P}(\mathbf{Z} \mid \bm{\delta})$ and $\mathbb{P}(\bm{\delta})$ are the prior distributions outlined in Section \ref{ssec:lspm}; for $\alpha$, a $N(\mu_{\alpha} = 0,\sigma^2_{\alpha} = 9)$ non-informative prior is assumed throughout, where $\mu_{\alpha}$ is the mean and $\sigma^2_{\alpha}$ is the variance.
 Markov chain Monte Carlo (MCMC) is employed here to draw samples from the joint posterior distribution.
-Specifically, a Metropolis-within-Gibbs sampler is used; details of the derivations of the full conditional distributions of the latent positions and parameters are given in Appendix \ref{app:fullconditionals}.
-The MCMC algorithm proceeds as follows, where $s$ denotes the current iteration.
+Although the MTGP prior is nonparametric, it is not implementable in practice without setting a truncation level, $p$, on the number of dimensions fitted.
+Thus, an adaptive Metropolis-within-Gibbs sampler is used to dynamically shrink or augment the truncation level (see Section \ref{ssec:adapt}).
+Details of the derivations of the full conditional distributions of the latent positions and parameters are given in the supplementary material, in Appendix \ref{app:fullconditionals}.